Software quality assurance¶

 WNTR includes continuous integration software tests that are run using GitHub Actions.
 Travis CI and AppVeyor are used by the core development team as secondary testing services.
 The tests are run each time changes are made to the repository.
 The tests cover a wide range of unit and integration tests designed to ensure that the code is performing as expected.
 New tests are developed each time new functionality is added to the code.
 Testing status (passed/failed) and code coverage statistics are posted on the README section at https://github.com/USEPA/WNTR.

-Tests can also be run locally using the Python package nose.
-For more information on nose, see http://nose.readthedocs.io/.
-The nose package comes with a command line software tool called nosetests.
+Tests can also be run locally using the Python package pytest.
+For more information on pytest, see https://docs.pytest.org/.
+The pytest package comes with a command line software tool.
 Tests can be run in the WNTR directory using the following command in a command line/PowerShell prompt:

 In addition to the publicly available software tests run using GitHub Actions, WNTR is also tested on private servers using several large water utility network models.